SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical1.rst

 **3.** Have a look at the *.bam files using the IGV

-Just open the IGV, then via ``File->Load from File`` open your *.bam file of choice.
+Just open the IGV, then via ``File->Load from File`` open your *.bam file of choice and the corresponding *.wig file.
 Make sure that the correct Mouse genome (mm10) is selected in the upper left view of the browser, since this is the genome build which was used during read mapping.
-Examine the bam-tracks, what do you observe?
+Examine the loaded tracks, what do you observe?
 Are there regions of high/low coverage?

 Step 2: Calling modified regions
 -----------------------------------------------